-On May 24, 2023, we received a written notice from Nasdaq indicating that, based on our stockholders' equity of \$2.1 million as of March 31, 2023, as reported in our Quarterly Report on Form 10-Q for the quarter ended March 31, 2023, we were not in compliance with the Minimum Stockholders' Equity Requirement.
-As required by Nasdaq, we submitted our plan to regain compliance with the Minimum Stockholders' Equity Requirement on July 7, 2023.
+On May 24, 2023, we received a written notice from Nasdaq indicating that, based on our stockholders' equity of \$2.1 million as of March 31, 2023, as reported in our Quarterly Report on Form 10-Q for the quarter ended March 31, 2023, we were not in compliance with the minimum stockholders' equity requirement for continued listing on the Nasdaq Capital Market under Nasdaq Listing Rule 5550(b)(1), or the Minimum Stockholders' Equity Requirement on July 7, 2023.
 On July 19, 2023, Nasdaq granted us an extension until November 20, 2023 to regain compliance.
 Under the terms of the extension, we must provide to the Nasdaq staff a publicly available report that evidences such compliance and otherwise comply with conditions included in the extension notice.
 If we fail to evidence compliance upon filing our Annual Report on Form 10-K for the year ended December 31, 2023 with the Securities and Exchange Commission and Nasdaq, we may be subject to delisting from the Nasdaq Capital Market.
 In the event we do not satisfy the terms of the extension, the Nasdaq staff will provide written notification to us that our securities will be delisted.
 At that time, we may appeal the Nasdaq staff's determination to a Hearings Panel.
 There can no assurances that we will regain compliance with the Minimum Stockholders' Equity Requirement or the other Nasdaq continued listing requirements.